Head of Marketing

-Today’s consumers are increasingly accustomed to engaging in dialogue with their service providers via WhatsApp, Skype, Facebook Messenger, none of which meet the pending ePrivacy regulations in their current forms.
+Today’s consumers are increasingly accustomed to engaging in dialogue with their service providers via WhatsApp, Skype, and Facebook Messenger, none of which meet the pending ePrivacy regulations in their current forms.
 As such, the original directive of ePrivacy has evolved beyond email and SMS messaging to include these popular communications platforms.
 Banks of all sizes will now have to pursue “Privacy by Design” which references the deliberate design of enhanced data privacy infrastructure with robust security and protection technology to address these communication challenges.

-Video recordings of crimes, altercations with police and daily city life are increasingly being captured and made admissible in court to hold the bad actors accountable.
-Even the FCA believes that recording client interactions is not cost-prohibitive, requires limited technology infrastructure and can be managed through diplomacy and transparency.
+Video recordings of crimes, altercations with police, and daily city life are increasingly being captured and made admissible in court to hold the bad actors accountable.
+Even the FCA believes that recording client interactions is not cost-prohibitive, requires limited technology infrastructure, and can be managed through diplomacy and transparency.
 Nuanced, the recordings by banks can be justified under scrutiny or if challenged as a means of “help[ing] explain the context in which the advice was given, and [to] provide insight into what the client really wanted and needed.”
 Essentially broadening the remit of fiscal responsibility.

 This is precisely where the new opportunity and next frontier for identifying financial crime risk and market abuse will emerge.
 It is the intersection of data capture, automation, and surveillance that is sparking both innovation and the whispers around expanding ePrivacy even further to require analysis and interpretation of the data collected.
 That said, the topic of recording private client conversations with financial advisors is not new.

-In fact, taking recording as the next step beyond note-taking was first introduced by the FCA in 2017 then quickly dismissed on the grounds that doing so may “not always be appropriate.”
+In fact, taking recording as the next step beyond note-taking was first introduced by the FCA in 2017 and then quickly dismissed on the grounds that doing so may “not always be appropriate.”
 As client recordings evolve into standard business practices adopted by all financial institutions, a heated debate is likely to accompany such efforts.
-Here, more definitions will be needed to demarcate which data should be collected and monitored, how the surveillance will be deployed and to what extent context should be inferred and how those insights should be captured and used.
+Here, more definitions will be needed to demarcate which data should be collected and monitored, how the surveillance will be deployed and to what extent context should be inferred, and how those insights should be captured and used.

 A recent survey of financial risk compliance by WBResearch revealed that just over two-thirds of all institutions have already implemented (or are in the process thereof) at least some basic form of automation and AI for communications capture and surveillance.
-One of the commonly overlooked communication challenges stems from the growing popularity of remote work and end-user driven work culture.
-With this, new challenges such as BYOD (Bring Your Own Device) has necessitated increased scrutiny of activity on the device.
+One of the commonly overlooked communication challenges stems from the growing popularity of remote work and end-user-driven work culture.
+With this, new challenges such as BYOD (Bring Your Own Device) have necessitated increased scrutiny of activity on the device.
 However, the lines between personal and work-related activities on devices owned by the employees who use them are blurred.